-Once again Plano, Texas takes the number one spot in our best cities list!
+Once again Plano, TX takes the number one spot in our best cities list!
 Forbes and CNN Money magazines also both agree that Plano offers amazing opportunities for families.
 Forbes has also reported that Plano as the safest city in America.
 Beyond being safe, Plano also boasts a school system that ranks very high compared to other schools systems in the nation.
 Plano has an 8th grade graduation rate of almost 95%.
 Safety and great schools make Plano ideal for families.
 Feeling like a night out on the town?
 Entertainment is never far away.
 Plano is in extremely close proximity to the night life of Dallas.
 In fact, you even have access to the Dallas Area Rapid Transit to make your travels to and from home easy.

 - 2. Scottsdale, AZScore: 83/100